-MEMBER
+MEMBER ORGANISATIONS

-BETTER FINANCE advocates and defends the interests of financial services users and other independent stakeholders at European level, by promoting awareness, research and information in relation to "Investments, Savings and Personal Finances".
+BETTER FINANCE advocates and defends the interests of financial services users and other independent stakeholders at European level, by promoting awareness. research and information in relation to "Investments, Savings and Personal Finances".
 To this end BETTER FINANCE brings together member organisations pursuing the same objectives in one structured on a organisation, supranational level all the while respecting the European principle of subsidiarity.
-BETTER FINANCE is
+BETTER FINANCE composed of active, associate and honorary members.